-After an SMS command is executed by the system, a message is returned to your mobile phone.
+After an SMS command is executed by the system, if programmed by your installer, a confirmation message may be returned to your mobile phone.
 This message includes the HA unit's descriptor and the command that was sent.
 The following example shows the confirmation message you receive for the sample command from the previous section.

-5.4: Scheduling
+5.5: Scheduling (not relevant to PGM)